 The Board holds regular meetings, typically during the months of February, March, May, June, September and December, and additional meetings when necessary.
 The organizational meeting follows immediately after the Annual Meeting of Shareholders.
-The Board held six regular meetings in 2018.
+The Board held six regular meetings in 2019.
 The Board meets in executive session regularly with no members of management being present.
 Directors are expected to attend Board meetings, the Annual Meeting of Shareholders and meetings of the Committees on which they serve, with the understanding that on occasion a director may be unable to attend.

-During 2018, all nominees for director then in office attended at least 75% of the aggregate number of meetings of the Board and all Committees on which they served, and all but one of the nominee directors attended the 2018 Annual Meeting of Shareholders.
+During 2019, all nominees for director then in office attended at least 75% of the aggregate number of meetings of the Board and all Committees on which they served, and all nominee directors attended the 2019 Annual Meeting of Shareholders.